texora/GeekU/src/shared/util/Log.md

 This veto can happen when:

 - The Error has already been logged, or
-- The Error is recognized to b a client issue
+- The Error is recognized to be a client issue

 The reason behind this heuristic is there is no need to burden the service logs with client-based errors.
 These errors are NOT service